aerobless/theowinter.ch-2016/_posts/2015-12-03-Information-Security.md

      rightsubnet=10.0.0.0/14 #private subnet behind the participant, expressed as netmask conn host
-     left=55.1.2.2 #the IP address of the participant's public-network interface leftsourceip=%config #The internal source IP to use in a tunnel, also known as virtual IP. leftcert=redCert.pem
+     left=55.1.2.2 #the IP address of the participant's public-network interface leftsubnet=10.1.0.0/16 #private subnet behind the participant, can be restricted for protocol/port by adding [tcp/http], [6/80] etc. leftsourceip=%config #internal source IP to use in a tunnel, also known as virtual IP. leftcert=redCert.pem
      leftid=red@colors.net #identity of the left endpoint
      right=55.1.2.1 #the IP address of the participant's public-network interface